Traversal

 .should('have.length', 4)

-Watch the video Use cy.filter For Complex Element Filtering (opens new window).
-Find another example in the recipe Computed style for example.
+Watch the video Use cy.filter For Complex Element Filteringopen in new window.

 Let's say we want to grab the list of job options from the list below.
 Notice that one of the entries has the descriptive text and should be skipped.